wensug/master-reference/coursebook/week-4/research-afternoon.md

 - *Cloud platforms*: What is PaaS?
 Why is it useful to be able to deploy your code to a cloud platform, rather than running it locally?
 What services are there that can provide you with a platform for your code?
 [Heroku](http://www.heroku.com) is a good start, but try to find some others like [Google CloudPlatform](https://cloud.google.com/solutions/websites/)  If you have time, try to deploy a simple server to Google CloudPlatform as a demo.

 - *Environment variables*: Why might some variables in your code need to change for different environments?
 Why is it a bad idea to include those variables in a public repository?
 What modules might you use to help manage environment variables?
-(Look at [env2](https://github.com/dwyl/env2) from our neighbours at DWYL.)
+(Look at [env2](https://github.com/dwyl/env2) from our neighbors at DWYL.)
 If you can, write some sample code to show how it works.